ryedin/site/_getting_started/developing-locally.md

 Before we dive into what these files look like, let's take a look at the Convox commands we'll need to be familiar with.

 ## Convox commands

+### `convox init`

+As mentioned above, Convox apps can use a `Dockerfile` and `docker-compose.yml` to describe how to build and run your application.

+If you don't already have these files the `convox init` command will generate default files go get you started.
+It tries to do this intelligently based on your type of application and what files you already have.
+It will generate a `docker-compose.yml` from a `Dockerfile`.
+It will generate a `docker-compose.yml` AND a `Dockerfile` based on a `Procfile`.

+You will most likely need to customize these generated files until we add better project detection ([pull requests welcome][rack-github]!).

 ### `convox start`